CORPORATE GOVERNANCE STATEMENT

 The Company has appointed:

-- two further independent non-executive directors - Clive Crouch (senior non-executive director) and Jonathan Shearman and one further non-executive director – Mike Hyde who, although not viewed as independent (due to his previous executive role with the Group), are, along with the Chair, considered to provide a balance to the executive directors.
+• two further independent non-executive directors - Clive Crouch (senior non-executive director) and Jonathan Shearman and one further non-executive director – Mike Hyde who, although not viewed as independent (due to his previous executive role with the Group), are, along with the Chair, considered to provide a balance to the executive directors.
+Clive and Mike will not be offering themselves for re-election at the 2025 AGM and, from that time, Jonathan Shearman will assume the position of senior non-executive director.

 The Board is responsible for: